carbon-design-system/carbon-website-archive/src/content/guidelines/motion/choreography.md

 ### Consistency

 When elements convey the same meaning, or perform the same functions, use the same motion for them.
-Similarly, actions with dramatically different meaning and intente should carry different motions.
+Similarly, actions with dramatically different meaning and intent should carry different motions.
 This helps to reinforce the meaning behind a motion, and improves user’s proficiency with the interface.

 <grid-wrapper col_lg="12" flex="true">
 <do-dont-example correct="true" full_width="true" label="Both expanding a row of a data table and opening a dropdown uses a chevron.
 The intent is to reveal additional content hidden in a seam, therefore they should have the same motion style (productive) and easing (entrance, standard), albeit different durations due to their difference in size.">